 What is a QROPS? – Qualifying Recognised Overseas Pension Scheme

-- Definition of a Qualifying Recognised Overseas Pension Scheme
+- How did Qualifying Recognised Overseas Pension Schemes start

 - The ROPS list of established schemes

 1. QROPS definition

 QROPS were introduced in 2006 as part of a major overhaul of Britain’s pension framework, aimed at simplifying pension transfers to another country.
 HM Revenue and Customs (HMRC), the UK tax authority, passed legislation to comply with an EU directive for pensions to be free to move across Europe’s borders.
 This ruling means that individuals wishing to retire to France, Spain, and Portugal can effectively take their UK pension funds.